 - Gebr.
 Gundelach & Ebersbach, Leipzig: This is the foundry Ludwig Wagner – of the Leipzig punchcuttery Wagner & Schmidt – purchased in 1902.
 In the Staatsbibliothek zu Berlin, I found a few specimen sheets from Gebr.
 Gundelach & Ebersbach bound into a larger volume containing the work of several foundries.
 Nevertheless, it is conceivable that they sold more than the three related designs included in my database.

-- Haas’sche Gießerei, Basel: I have tabulated 40 Grotesk designs that Haas sold, only one of which is an original sans serif attributed to the foundry.
-That is an originality rate of 2.5%.
+- Haas’sche Giesserei, Basel: I have tabulated 91 Grotesk designs that Haas sold, only one of which is an original sans serif attributed to the foundry.
 However, I do not have a good understanding of the foundry’s product-line development between the late 1860s and the late 1890s.
+Also, my Haas data is a mess.
+I’m looking for a research buddy to help fix it!

 - Gottlieb Haase Söhne, Prague: In the specimens from this foundry I was able to consult so far, I found 18 sans serif designs.